How Long Does It Take to Get Each Belt in BJJ? (Solved!)

 Final Thoughts

-Brazilian jiu-jitsu (BJJ) is a compelling grappling style that concentrates on ground fighting.
+Brazilian jiu-jitsu (BJJ) is a compelling grappling style concentrating on ground fighting.
 Otherwise, this fantastic martial art awards numerous colored belts to its practitioners to represent their degrees and gained expertise.
-So, how long does it take to earn belts in jiu-jitsu?
+So, how long does it take to get belts in BJJ?

-A consistent practitioner will advance in BJJ rank within one to two years of training.
+A consistent practitioner will advance in BJJ rank within two years of training.
 Otherwise, he will add new belt stripes after three to six months of consistent time commitment to Brazilian jiu-jitsu.

 I hope you found this post helpful in learning how long it takes to obtain a Brazilian jiu-jitsu belt.
 Consequently, you’ll create a strategy to develop your jiu-jitsu while establishing achievable targets.